mahendra867/End-to-End-generative-AI-Application-MCQ-generator-with-langchain-Hugging-face-LLM-/README.md

-Let's delve deeper into the core components of your MCQ Generator project using GenAI:
+Let's  deeper into the core components of your MCQ Generator project using GenAI:

 ### Core Components